blahblahbloopster/2898-vision-framework/README.md

 Now there's two targets you have to keep track of!
 How I did this for 2019 is I had a list of all the contours.
 It would go through, and find the closest contour to each one.
-Then, it would go through those, and find if they matched. if the robot saw this, it would do the following:
+Then, it would go through those, and find if they matched.
+For example, if the robot saw this, it would do the following:
 <!-- language: lang-none -->
         /*/     \*\              /*/
        /_/       \_\            /_/

 1. find closest
 <!-- language: lang-none -->
      /*/---->\*\<-------------/*/
     /_/<------\_\            /_/